saif22003/Operating_System_Lab/README.md

-# Operating_System_Lab
+# 🖥️ Operating System Lab (5th Semester)

-This repository contains the codes and practice programs for Operating System Lab of my 5th semester.
-Here I will keep all the lab exercises, practice codes, and implementations related to Operating System concepts such as process scheduling, memory management, synchronization, deadlock handling, and file systems.
+This repository contains all the codes and practice programs for my **Operating System Lab** in the 5th semester.
+Here I will store different lab exercises and implementations related to Operating System concepts.

+---

+## 📌 Objectives
+- To understand the fundamental concepts of Operating Systems.
+- To practice different algorithms and techniques used in OS.
+- To implement process management, memory management, and synchronization problems.
+- To prepare lab assignments and viva questions.

+---

+## 📂 Topics Covered
+- ✅ Process Scheduling (FCFS With and Without Arival Time)

+---